 One thing to consider with content writing on your website is how your target audience speaks.
 If your audience is highly educated scientific thinkers, then scientific language with larger words would be applicable to them but not to the masses.
 As much as you would love to share the technical engineering aspects of the product you sell, if much of the audience that you are selling to would not be able to understand it then it might be better to simplify it.
 Think about how your clients and customers talk in everyday language and model your content voice to appeal to that.

 What to Include

 What is your product or service?
 Make it clear and concise.
 Not anything they have to hunt for.
 The other day I saw a product for sale that appealed to me.
 First, the photo caught my eye but based on the description I was not sure exactly what the product was.
 I clicked on the link and I still couldn’t tell if it was a perfume, a food flavoring, or a decoration even based on the description.
 I had to hunt to figure it out.

-What problem do you solve or joy does your product or service bring?
+What problem do you solve or what joy does your product or service bring?
 When you write this out, imagine you are talking one on one to someone.
 Use language that is simple but to the point.
 Try to anticipate the questions they would have and go ahead and answer them in a casual tone.
 It helps to add a little emotion to your text also if possible.
 Help them to feel the pride you feel in your business.